-In December of 2016, Shushakov sang his first Tzarevich Afron in Le coq d’or at the Théâtre de la Monnaie in Brussels.
+In the 2017/18 season, Shushakov debuted at the Vancouver Opera as Eugene Onegin, after which he returned to the Savonlinna Opera Festival as Yeletsky.
+In December of 2016, he sang his first Tzarevich Afron in Le coq d’or at the Théâtre de la Monnaie in Brussels.
 In June of the same year, he made his debut at the Grand-Théâtre de Genève as Ford in Falstaff.
 In April of 2016, Shushakov starred as Malatesta in the Bolshoi’s new production of Don Pasquale, and in 2015 he performed as Count Almaviva in their new production of Le nozze di Figaro.
 Other important engagements have included Shushakov’s 2014 debut at the Teatro alla Scala in Milan as Guglielmo in Cosi fan Tutte and his 2015 South American debut as the title role in Eugene Onegin at the Theatro Municipal de São Paulo in Brazil.
 He also recently appeared in Perm in Iolanta and sang Nottingham opposite the Elisabetta of Mariella Devia in the concert performance of Roberto Devereux in Moscow.

 Shushkakov was a member of the Young Artist Program at the Bolshoi from October of 2009 to July of 2011, making his debut in June of 2010 as Schaunard in Puccini’s La Boheme, conducted by Antonello Allemandi.
 That same year he sang Paris in Gounod’s Romeo and Juliette and Hermann in Offenbach’s Les Contes d’Hoffmann, and in 2011 he sang Dancaire in Carmen, conducted by Emmanuel Joel-Hornak.
 Shushakov has since appeared regularly at the Bolshoi in such roles as Shchelkalov in Mussorgsky’s Boris Godunov, conducted by Vassily Sinaisky; Pantalon in Prokofiev’s Love to Three Oranges, conducted by Alan Buribaev; Yeletsky in Tchaikovsky’s The Queen of Spades; Zurga in Bizet’s The Pearl Fishers; Guglielmo in Mozart’s Cosi fan tutte; and Marcelo in La Boheme.
 Most notably, he made a successful debut as Papageno in Mozart’s Die Zauberflöte, conducted by Christopher Moulds, a role which he reprised in May of 2012.
 Other roles in preparation include Posa in Don Carlo, Riccardo in I Puritani, and the title role in Hamlet.